Furbabies – Should I Get One?

 We’ve all had the fantasy of being a pet parent.
-And most of us end up as pet parents.
+And many of us do end up with our own furbabies.
 But there’s a few things to consider before picking up your pooch.
 So, you’ve decided you’re ready for the pitter patter of tiny paws but have you really considered if it is a good idea?
 With dog abandonment and abuse on the rise you have to be sure that you can be a dedicated pup parent.
 After all, a dog is for life.
 They are a lifelong companion and require lots of love and attention.
 It is extremely important to look at your lifestyle and decide if a new pup is really the right thing for you.

 Below are 5 things to consider: